95005682/Homepage/index.md

 - MSc in Computer Science
 - BBA in Accountancy
 - Expert in Robotics and computer vision.
-- Former accountant in Price Waterhouse Cooper.
+- Former accountant in PricewaterhouseCoopers.

 ### [**Lin Ma**](/LinAcc)
 - PhD in Accounting